amazon-contributing/opentelemetry-collector-contrib/receiver/prometheusreceiver/example_usage.md

-# CaptureGroupOne Constant Usage Example
+# EscapedCaptureGroupOne Constant Usage Example

-The `CaptureGroupOne` constant provides a safe way to reference regex capture groups in Prometheus receiver configurations without using the raw `$1` syntax that can cause YAML parsing issues.
+The `EscapedCaptureGroupOne` constant provides a safe way to reference regex capture groups in Prometheus receiver configurations without using the raw `$1` syntax that can cause YAML parsing issues.

 ## Usage